 I have no special interest.
 I am only passionately curious.

-The enormous fraud scandals inspired Inez to do research.
+The enormous fraud scandals inspired Verwey to do research.
 Because of her background as an auditor and a forensic accountant she is interested in fraud detection.
 Her research is focused on gaining a better understanding what characteristics make forensic accountants more capable to identify fraud risks and plan effective additional procedures than auditors.
 This understanding will lead to better training public auditors to detect fraud.

-Inez Verwey earned a bachelor’s degree in business economics at the University of Applied Sciences Utrecht and a master degree in Business Economics at the University of Amsterdam.
+Verwey earned a bachelor’s degree in business economics at the University of Applied Sciences Utrecht and a master degree in Business Economics at the University of Amsterdam.
 She receives her PhD at Nyenrode Business Universiteit in 2014.
 Her dissertation is titled: “Differences between public auditors and forensic accountants in their ability to identify fraud risks and to plan effective procedures to mitigate fraud risks – The relationship between individual traits and fraud experience and training on fraud risk identification and planning audit procedures.” (supervisors: Prof. dr. Barbara Majoor RA and Prof dr. Arnie Wright (Northeastern University, Boston)).

 From 1992 till 1997 she worked as a public auditor with one of the Big 4 accounting firms.
 After graduating as a Registeraccountant at the University of Amsterdam in 1997 she worked as a forensic accountant.
 Since November 2008 she decided to concentrate fully on research and lecturing.
 Inez is faculty member of the Center of Accounting, Auditing & Controlling.
 Furthermore she is member of the BKO-committee.

-Inez was a visiting scholar at the University of Wollongong (Forensic Accounting department).
+Verwey was a visiting scholar at the University of Wollongong (Forensic Accounting department).
 Further, she conducts research with coauthors from the University of Florida, and Northeastern University.

-Her hobbies are travelling.
+Verweys hobbies are travelling.
 As an experienced scuba diver she loves to explore remote diving spots.